thezawzaw/gitops-k8s-handbook/docs/README.md

 - **Setup (6): Configuring Argo CD Image Updater**
   _In this section, you'll learn how to set up and configure [Argo CD Image Updater](https://argocd-image-updater.readthedocs.io/en/stable/) to automate updating and pulling the Docker container images automatically on Kubernetes._

-This GitOps CI/CD in Kubernetes hands-on practical guide is based on Poom Wettayakorn's [webapp](https://gitlab.com/gitops-argocd-demo/webapp), but I will share more details and focus on a beginner-friendly guide.
+This hands-on practical guide on GitOps in Kubernetes is based on Poom Wettayakorn's [webapp](https://gitlab.com/gitops-argocd-demo/webapp), but I will share more details and focus on a beginner-friendly guide.

 ## Before You Begin